mesosphere/marathon/README.md

 The by far easiest way to get Marathon running is to use [DC/OS](https://dcos.io/get-started/#marathon).
 Marathon is pre-bundled into [DC/OS](https://dcos.io/get-started/#marathon).

 #### Install Mesos
 Marathon requires libmesos, a shared object library, that contains JNI bindings for Marathon to talk to the Mesos master. *libmesos* comes as part of the Apache Mesos installation.
-There are two options for installing Apache Mesos.
+There are three options for installing Apache Mesos.

 ##### Installing Mesos from prepackaged releases
 Instructions on how to install prepackaged releases of Mesos are available [in the Marathon docs](https://mesosphere.github.io/marathon/docs/).